NNPDF/pineappl/docs/cli-tutorial.md

 ## `pineappl --help`: Getting help

 One of the most difficult aspects of learning a new program is remembering how to achieve certain tasks and what to type.
-This should be easy with `pineappl`.
-If you don't want to remember a bunch of commands just remember that you can type
+This should be easy with `pineappl`: just remember that you can type

     pineappl